All Episodes

 George W. Bush, even in the midst of an unpopular war in 2004, got some Democrat votes.

-So there was such a thing as a it's not a Reagan Democrat phenomenon, but the Bush Democrat was the person who stepped forward.
+So there was such a thing as a, it's not a Reagan Democrat phenomenon, but the Bush Democrat was the person who stepped forward.

-And uh for three years as of the 2004 elections, and that's and that's not a small thing.
+And that's not a small thing.

 Was that a lot of voters?

-And maybe, I know I'm really dreaming now, but maybe John McCain is the guy who can take some of Democrat America, some of Liberal America, bring them over and show them that less spending is not bad, that strict constructionist justices on the Supreme Court are not to be feared.
+And maybe, I know I'm really dreaming now, but maybe John McCain is the guy who can take some of Democrat America, some of liberal America, bring them over and show them that less spending is not bad, that strict constructionist justices on the Supreme Court are not to be feared.

 Just as I felt that Rudy Giuliani, being a big honking pro-choice guy, might have been the perfect man to show pro-choice America that Roe v.
+Wade needed to be overturned and let every state decide its own abortion laws.

 I'm Mark Davis, filling in for Rush.